RenderKit/ospray/doc/api.md

 with `Tf`.

 Normal mapping can simulate small geometric features via the texture `map_Bump`.
-The normals $n$ in the normal map are with respect to the local tangential shading coordinate system and are encoded as $½(n+1)$, thus a texel $(0.5, 0.5, 1)$^[respectively $(127, 127, 255)$ for 8\ bit textures] represents the unperturbed shading normal $(0, 0, 1)$.
+The normals $n$ in the normal map are with respect to the local tangential shading coordinate system and are encoded as $½(n+1)$, thus a texel $(0.5, 0.5, 1)$^[respectively $(127, 127, 255)$ for 8\ bit textures and $(32767, 32767, 65535)$ for 16\ bit textures] represents the unperturbed shading normal $(0, 0, 1)$.
 Because of this encoding an sRGB gamma [texture] format is ignored and normals are always fetched as linear from a normal map.
 Note that the orientation of normal maps is important for a visually consistent look: by convention OSPRay uses a coordinate system with the origin in the lower left corner; thus a convexity will look green toward the top of the texture image (see also the example image of a normal map).
 If this is not the case flip the normal map vertically or invert its green channel.

 ![Normal map representing an exalted square pyramidal frustum.][imgNormalMap]